alexlop29/the-velma-api/README.md

 - Add filter to disregard case in query (get_character by name)
 - Remediate the pylint errors
 - https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/PostgreSQL.Procedural.Importing.EC2.html
-- Missing two girls in the shower scene in episode 1
+- Missing two girls in the shower scene in episode 1 / also appear in spooner's malt shop / lola & becca
 - BUG: post location_by_character returns all locations, as opposed to the newly created row

 # Helpful SQL Queries
 ```